kevinrue/xaringan_nextgen_omics_2021/transcript.md

 For this, users can design a custom landing page, where visitors should be presented with at least a choice of data sets, and a button to load the chosen data set in the standard iSEE user interface.
 Custom landing pages can be a great way to welcome visitors on a branded web page, while leveraging the functionality of iSEE applications for interactive exploration.

+## Insert slide here

+...

+## References

+With this, I would like to acknowledge the collective work of the Bioconductor community and my collaborators on this project.
+The mere idea of `iSEE` could not have been possible without the extensive collection of Bioconductor packages that provide infrastructure and software for the representation and processing of omics data sets.
+I am particularly thankful for the positive feedback that we have received over the last few years.
+This has been a great source of motivation and moral support to continue maintaining iSEE, as well as delivering conferences presentations and workshops.

+## Contact

+Finally, I will conclude with contact information for myself and the iSEE project, should you wish to continue the discussion beyond this Next Gen Omics meeting.
+You can reach me on Github, Twitter, and LinkedIn.
+The iSEE project has a dedicated channel on the Bioconductor Slack workspace.
+This presentation is available in HTML format on my GitHub account.
+The iSEE project also has a dedicated account on GitHub, where you can find training materials, such as workshops and conference presentations.

 ## TODO

 - iSEE(sce)